aim97/Neural-networks/Theory basics/readme.md

-sufficient performance level, then it's ready to work, that is we can feed unanswered questions to the neural net and it should provide an answer, this is the general idea, how to build a neural nets and its components, how the training occurs, how we use the neural network afterwards and what kind of problems we expect a neural network to solve is something we will get to shortly.
+sufficient performance level, then it's ready to work, that is we can feed unanswered questions to the neural net and it should provide an answer, this is the general idea, how to build a neural nets and its components, how the training occurs, how we use the neural network afterwards and what kind of problems we expect a neural network to solve is something we will get to shortly, but first let's discuss our very first and simlest neural network, *the perceptron*.

-There are many types of problems neural networks are used for the most dominant of which are

-### Regression

-a Regression problem is one in which the output has a continuous distribution rather than a discrete one, like the prediction of stock prices based on their previous values.
-it's not quite likely to use a neural net for this

-### Classification

-it's a problem where you need to classify a certain object to one or more classes, like object recognition.

 ## Perceptron